 What I found in a lot of my design process, I kind of load my brain up and then I sleep on it.
 So at about four in the morning I woke up and I could really see it pretty clearly.
 So I got up and basically drew the plan and we worked on it then during the morning, but we had it ready for the two o’clock meeting, and presented it.
 And they all said, “Hey, that’s what we want to do.”
 It was supposed to have been a modification of the existing plan, [but] it really became pretty apparent that that was not the way to do it.

-And so the Village adopted Beck’s more environmentally oriented design style.
+And so the Village design adopted a completely new course, following Beck’s lead.

 This early sketch shows the attention to detail and 3-dimensional layout that went into Beck’s designs.

 From these initial sketches further details were hammered out.

 Beck (at centre) was hired on to oversee the project’s construction through 1979 & 1980.
 Village Square, behind the group pictured here, turned out to be Beck’s favourite part of the completed village.

 Beck was initially frustrated by the lack of control he was given with the details of individual buildings, but over time, came to appreciate what he had initially considered to be “dozens of mistakes and imperfections.”
 The end result was sufficient to have him called back years later to oversee the design of Village North, Main Street and Blackcomb Village as well.

 What are your thoughts?
 Is the Village a masterpiece or glorified mall?
 Does the consistency of design lead to a comforting or contrived feel?